 If you’re looking for cheap flights out of Georgia, Kutaisi have just opened up an international airport.
 We got a last minute flight from Kutaisi to Barcelona for £70 each.

-The taxi’s we did use around Tbilisi and Kutaisi were super cheap, for example a 30 minute cab from Kutaisi’s centre to the airport cost us 30 GEL (AU $15 / UK £8).
+The taxis we did use around Tbilisi and Kutaisi were super cheap!
+For example a 30 minute cab from Kutaisi’s centre to the airport cost us 30 GEL (AU $15 / UK £8).
 A 4 hour bus from Tbilisi to Kutaisi cost us 10 GEL each (AU$5 / £2.50).

 We found a supermarket on Rustaveli Avenue which we shopped at all the time over the few days we were there.
 Be warned though, supermarket food isn’t that cheap in Tbilisi.
 We spent AU$50 on the above.

 We actually only ate out when we went to Gudauri Ski Resort and also in the city of Kutaisi to try the local cuisine.
 I can’t say we were overly impressed but I’ve heard the restaurants in Tbilisi are amazing, specifically one I mention below in this post called Cafe Leila.

 Did you know Georgian’s celebrate Christmas on 7 January?
-We had to do a bit of research about New Years in Tbilisi and in the end we bought some awesome wine for just 6 GEL (AU$3 / £1.50) and had a few drinks at home before heading into Rustaveli Avenue to the fireworks.
-Just be careful because everyone lets them off, even small children!Free New Year’s Eve concert in Tbilisi.
+We had to do a bit of research about things to do on New Years Eve in Tbilisi and in the end we bought some awesome wine for just 6 GEL (AU$3 / £1.50) and had a few drinks at home before heading into Rustaveli Avenue to the fireworks.
+Just be careful because everyone lets them off, even small children!

 There’s a great atmosphere in the air, the main street is closed so you can walk down it and there’s a big free concert they film for TV on as well.